Prey Build Guide for Everything Is Crab: Sustain Tank Strategy

 Does Prey work for farming achievements or genetics?

-Prey strategy as of the May 2026 patch.
+Prey strategy current as of v1.0.1 (May 15 2026).
 Regen scaling and Healing Pond cooldown can shift across patches; we update pick orders when meta data stabilizes.